dcndn4/HW_3_Whale_Port-folio-/README_working.md

 Standard deviation measures the distance between a set of values, and their center gravity basically (mathematically, by center gravity we mean average) (class mtls)

-Standard deviation is a parametric statistical measure (wikipedia), meaning it describes the data set within certain assumptions (such as mean distribution/ bell curve).
+Daily standard deviation is a parametric statistical measure (wikipedia), meaning it describes the data set within certain assumptions (such as mean distribution/ bell curve).
 When a data set pattern is outside that usual distribution, a box plot can be utilized.
 Box plots contain information about the standard distribution of results, but also provide more meaningful information about all the rest of the data points.

 >   From investopedia: measures the dispersion of a dataset relative to its mean (i.e. average).
 It is calculated as the square root of variance: each data point's deviation from the mean.
 The greater that distance, the greater the standard deviation.